axler8r/GrokLangChain/application/loader/README.md

 The `PDFProcessor` class is the core component that orchestrates the entire PDF processing workflow:

-- **PDF Text Extraction**: Extracts text content from PDF files using PyPDF2
+- **PDF Text Extraction**: Extracts text content from PDF files using pypdf
 - **Intelligent Chunking**: Splits text into overlapping segments optimized for vector search
 - **Embedding Generation**: Creates vector embeddings using OpenAI's Ada-002 model
 - **Dual Storage**: Stores text chunks in MongoDB and vectors in Qdrant directly